remult/remult/docs/docs/entity-relations.md

 ]
 ```

 As shown in the result, each `Order` object contains a nested `customer` object, which holds the details of the associated customer, including their `id`, `name`, and `city`.
-This structured data allows you to work seamlessly with the many-to-one relationship between `Order` and `Customer` entities in your Remult application.
+This structured data allows you to work seamlessly with the many-to-one relationship between `Order` and `Customer` entities .

 ### Querying a Single Item